GDATASoftwareAG/vaas/Readme.md

 *Verdict-as-a-Service* (VaaS) is a service that provides a platform for scanning files for malware and other threats.
 It allows easy integration in your application.
 With a few lines of code, you can start scanning files for malware.

-    ATTENTION: All SDKs are currently prototypes and under heavy construction!

 ## Integration of Malware Detection

 Easily integrate malware detection into **any kind** of application, service or platform.